abduakhads/spot-userbot/README.md

 ## NSFW Telegram Bot Detector 🔍

-> The lightest NSFW userbot detector for Telegram groups
+> Light Telegram Bot to spot user bots in groups with NSFW content in their profile picture

 ## Background